digdeeproots/static-site-starter/content/en/admin/_index.md

 +++
-title = "Goldydocs"
+title = "Edit the site"
-linkTitle = "Goldydocs"
+linkTitle = "Edit the site"

 +++